 TICK TYPES

 Ticks are broken down to two main types.
 These are referred to as either Hard or Soft ticks.
 Hard ticks, as the name implies, have a body which resembles a seed.
 It’s mouth parts are clearly visible.
 Soft ticks have a body which cover their entire head.
 Nothing can be seen other than some legs sticking out their sides when viewed from above.
 Hard ticks go through one nymph stage before becoming adults; soft ticks go through many stages.
 Hard ticks will feed once as a nymph and then again as an adult.
-Soft ticks will feed periodically through their nymphal stages which could be as many as 8.
+Soft ticks will feed periodically through their nymph stages which could be as many as 8.
 Ticks can also be categorized by the number of times they feed.
 Some are single host feeders, some two host feeders and then others are three host feeders.
 Most of the significant ticks in the United States can be categorized as three host feeders and hard ticks.

 Fowl ticks are soft ticks and generally not a problem for people.
 They live on birds and from time to time find their way into homes.
 This happens where birds are kept in large numbers or where birds have been living and then are removed leaving behind hungry ticks seeking food.
 Known also as “chicken ticks”, “adobe ticks” or “blue bugs”, these ticks are largely active at night.
 During the day they will live amongst the cracks and crevices out of sight.